t-wang1/t-wang1.github.io/_pages/about.md

   - /about.html
 ---

-I’m a senior at Stony Brook University studying Computer Science with a concentration in Artificial Intelligence.
+I'm a senior at Stony Brook University studying Computer Science with a concentration in Artificial Intelligence and Data Science.
+I'm particularly interested in systems as they form the fundamental building blocks of our applications.
+I love understanding how things work under the hood and the elegant design decisions that go into building fast, reliable systems.

-### What's This?

-This site serves as a repository for any notes, projects, and writings.
-I'm a firm believer that writing helps crystallize thoughts and ideas and so this is a medium through which I can practice those skills.

-### Mindset

-Something that I think is frequently overlooked and understated in its importance.
-The right mindset is conducive to completing any short or long term goal.
-Here are a few that I always come back to:

-- Put yourself in places you don’t belong.
-When you start before you’re ready, reality shifts drastically.
-- You won’t always feel motivated.
-Practice discipline.
-- Progress isn’t always linear, but continue to put in the work.
+I have experience building a wide range of projects, from database engines and full-stack web applications to AI-powered microservices.
+I'm constantly exploring new technologies and drawn to complex challenges that require balancing performance with correctness.

+Aside from coding, you can usually find me hunting for the best lattes in NYC, expanding my fragrance collection, or planning trips to explore new cities!